Easy and Profitable Rules for Investing With Mutual Funds

 Invest Regularly By Dollar-Cost Averaging Into Your Mutual Funds

 Sometimes called a systematic investment plan, dollar-cost averaging (DCA) is an investment strategy that implements the regular and periodic purchasing of investment shares.
 The strategic value of DCA is to reduce the overall cost per share of the investment(s).
 Additionally, most DCA strategies are established with an automatic purchasing schedule.
 An example includes the regular purchase of mutual funds in a 401(k) plan.
 This automation removes the potential of the investor to make poor decisions based upon emotional reactions to market fluctuations.

-Consider a simple example of DCA where an investor buys an equal dollar amount of an investment once per month for three months.
+Consider a simple example of DCA where an investor buys an equal dollar amount of investment once per month for three months.
 The share price fluctuates significantly from $10 in month one, then down to $9 in month two, then up to $10.50 in month three.
 The average purchase price per share is $9.83 [(10+9+10.5)/3].
-If the investor had bought shares in a lump sum in month one or month three, she would have fewer shares (and a lower total dollar value).
+If the investor had bought shares in a lump sum in month one or month three, she would have fewer shares (and lower total dollar value).
 However, the DCA allowed her to buy more shares as the price dropped and to participate in gains as the price moved higher.

 Equally as important, the automatic nature of the investor's DCA removed the emotional tendency to buy at higher prices and sell at lower prices, which is the opposite of a sound investment strategy.